laravel/docs/controllers.md

         }
     }

-Controllers also allow you to register middleware using a Closure.
+Controllers also allow you to register middleware using a closure.
 This provides a convenient way to define an inline middleware for a single controller without defining an entire middleware class:

     $this->middleware(function ($request, $next) {
         return $next($request);